MikeDub1/TechgnosisBackEnd/README.md

 ## Returning to work

-When going back to work, make sure that you pull from the `main` repository(no longer called `origin`) or any repository discussed later.
+When going back to work, make sure that you pull from the `main` repository(no longer called `master`) or any repository discussed later.
 Always set the environment variables FLASK_APP and FLASK_ENV and start the python virtual environment before running `flask run`.

 Other than that, happy coding!!!